 Ensuring that equipment is inspected and tested to ensure it remains in a safe condition.

-Ensuring records are kept of all relevant health and safety activities, for example, assessments, inspections, accidents, etc.
+Ensuring records are kept of all relevant health and safety activities, for example, risk assessments, inspections, accidents, etc.

 Ensuring arrangements are in place to monitor Health and Safety performance.